Fragmentation and habitat conversion

 Climate Change

-Climate change can affect bird species in a myriad of ways.
+Climate change can affect bird species in myriad ways.
 While the most obvious might seem to be as a result of changes in habitat structure over time, warming can also affect reproductive output and cause changes in the timing of food availability.
-While some forest types in the Central Hardwoods Region could be negatively impacted by climate change, some of the drier woodland communities in the region could prove more resilient.
+While some forest types in the Central Hardwoods Region may be negatively impacted by climate change, some of the drier woodland communities in the region may prove more resilient.
 Read more